Updated 14 May 2021

 Arrivals from within the UK:

-Students returning to Cambridge from within the UK are requested to:
+Students returning to Cambridge from within the UK are required to:

 These policies will be kept under review and updated as circumstances change.